Cone wins 4-year term as US Soccer president, beats Cordeiro

 AP Sports Writer

+Yates was hired in October to investigate allegations of sexual misconduct in women’s professional soccer.

+“We’re not looking to just make a change just to make a change,” Cone said.
+“When there’s problem, especially as horrible as the abuse that has been going on, it’s human nature to want to jump in and do something.
+And I felt that, as well, and I hear that from other people.
+But we want to make sure the changes that we are making are the right changes and really impactful changes.
+And really we want to do everything that we can to make sure and to prevent this from ever happening again.”

-Cone, a former national team player, received 52.3% of the weighted vote on the first ballot during the USSF National Council meeting, held on-line and in Atlanta.
+Cone, a former national team player, received 785.12 of the weighted votes, or 52.3%, on the first ballot during the USSF National Council meeting, held on-line and in Atlanta.

-Cordeiro, a former Goldman Sachs partner and current adviser to FIFA president Gianni Infantino, got 46.6% of the ballots as he tried to regain the job he held from 2018 until 2020, when he quit amid the fallout from legal filings that claimed women’s national team players had less physical ability and responsibility than male counterparts.
+Cordeiro, a former Goldman Sachs partner and current adviser to FIFA president Gianni Infantino, got 698.26 votes, or 46.6%, as he tried to regain the job he held from 2018 until 2020.
+Cordeiro quit amid the fallout from legal filings that claimed women’s national team players had less physical ability and responsibility than male counterparts.

-“Now is the time for all of us to work together,” Cone said.
-“No more divisions.
-We don’t have time for all of that.”

-The USSF Athletes Council got one-third of the votes, and the Youth, Adult and Pro Councils receive 20% each, with the remaining delegates 6.7%.
+Also during the meeting, a by-law amendment failed that would have given the president a $125,000 annual salary instead of its current status as an unpaid position.
+The proposal received 58.91% approval, short of the two-thirds needed.

-Women’s team players and the USSF announced a deal Feb.
-22 that will have players split $22 million.
+Cone helped lead efforts that led to the USSF reaching a deal with women’s team players on Feb.
+22 that will have players split $22 million to settle six years of litigation.
 The USSF also agreed to establish a fund with $2 million to benefit the players in their post-soccer careers and charitable efforts aimed at growing the sport for women.
 The agreement is contingent on a deal for a new collective bargaining agreement to replace the contract that expires March 31.

 “Equal pay has gone from a whisper in the locker room to a roar on the field to fundamentally changing the business of sports and soccer in the United States and around the world,” the women players said in a statement.
 “We look forward to Cindy’s leadership.”

+“We’re in the process of understanding what that’s going to look like,” USSF CEO Will Wilson said.
+“When we have a clear sense of that, we’ll understand who we need to hire.”

+Cone and Wilson also are leading efforts to establish a national training center.

-Under Cone, the USSF in November reached a new equipment agreement with Nike that starts in January 2023 and this week announced an eight-year agreement with WarnerMedia that will shift USSF English-language broadcasts to HBO Max, TNT and TBS in 2023 from ESPN and Fox.
+Under Cone, the USSF reached a new equipment agreement with Nike in November that starts in January 2023 and on Tuesday announced a $200 million, eight-year agreement with WarnerMedia that will shift USSF English-language broadcasts to HBO Max, TNT and TBS in 2023 from ESPN and Fox.

+Cone will have to give more attention to some of the less visible portions of the federation.

+“I need to do a better job of listening and communicating with our membership,” Cone said.
+“I came into a really challenging situation and had to right the ship, and now we’re sailing in a good direction right now, and so now it does allow me to shift my focus more the grass-roots efforts.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports